blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 ### Rumor Table
 1. A demon-possessed lady is being held in the temple basement.
 2. A band called the Red Paw are fighting to abolish the crown.
-3. The basement of the temple has a tomb full of ancient dwarven weapons.
+3. The basement of the temple has a tomb full of ancient titan weapons.
 4. The Ravashack Inn's basement shop sells black market goods.
 5. Inquisitor Oshin was seen late at night leaving the Ravshack Inn.
 6. The herbitory's herb shipments are being threatened by bandit raids.